Pak committing atrocities against people in PoK, will have to bear consequences: Rajnath | Law-Order

 Singh said the Centre's decision to abrogate Article 370 on August 5, 2019, ended the discrimination against the people in Jammu and Kashmir.

-''The discrimination against the people of Jammu and Kashmir was ended under the leadership of Prime Minister Narendra Modi on August 5, 2019,'' he said.
+''The discrimination against the people of Jammu and Kashmir was ended under the leadership of Prime Minister Narendra Modi on August 5, 2019,'' he said, adding, ''Syama Prasad Mookerjee's 'yajna' of Jammu and Kashmir's full integration was achieved on August 5.''
+The Army hosted 'Shaurya Diwas' at the old airfield of Srinagar (Budgam airfield) to mark the 75th anniversary of the arrival of the 1 Sikh Regiment at the old airfield of Srinagar in 1947 to protect Jammu and Kashmir from Pakistani forces.

+It was the first military operation of Independent India, a move that changed the course of the 1947-48 War.

+The first of the Indian Army soldiers dispatched for the mission had landed at the airfield on October 27, 1947, to repulse Pakistani forces.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)